Droplet phase in a nonlocal isoperimetric problem under confinement: Introduction

 In this paper we study the asymptotic properties of a nonlocal isoperimetric functional with a confinement term.
 This functional appears as the sharp interface limit of a model of diblock copolymer/nanoparticle blend where a large number static nanoparticles serve as a confinement term, penalizing the energy outside of a fixed region.
 We choose a scaling regime in which the mass fraction between the two phases tends to zero, but with very strong nonlocal interactions, wherein the minimizing phases resemble small spherical inclusions of one phase in a large sea of the second phase.
 This is often called the {\it droplet} regime, in which the sparse $A$-phase can be described effectively by the droplet centers, which we think of as {\it particles} \cite{ChPe2010}.
 The advantage of the droplet regime is to permit the decomposition of the nonlocal effects into {\it self-effects} on the shape of a single droplet and {\it interaction effects} between different particles.

 Let $\eta>0$ be a small parameter, which will represent the scale of the radius of the droplets.
-We consider periodic configurations $v\in BV(\TTT;\{0,\eta^{-3}\})$, defined on the standard torus $\TTT$, and subject to a mass constraint,
+We consider periodic configurations $v\in BV(\TTT;\{0,\eta^{-3}\})$, defined on the standard unit torus $\TTT$, which we model as the unit cube $\left[-\frac12,\frac12\right]$ with periodic boundary conditions, and subject to a mass constraint,